algolia/docsearch/docs/src/run-your-own.md

 $ ./docsearch run /path/to/your/config.json
 ```

-Or from your builded docker image:
+Or from your built docker image:

 ```sh
 $ ./docsearch docker:run /path/to/your/config.json